A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Mkn 590: Observations and Data Analysis

+Mkn~590 ($z=0.0264$) is one of the best-studied nearby CLAGN, having undergone multiple dramatic spectral and luminosity variations over the past five decades.
+The source was in a luminous type~1 phase during the late 1980s--1990s, declined into a deep low state by 2012--2015, and has recently entered a new re-brightening episode accompanied by the return of the broad optical emission lines and a sudden re-strengthening of its SXE \citep{2014Denney,Raimundo2017,lawther2023MNRAS,2025Lawther,2025Palit}.
+An overview of its long-term activity is shown in Fig.~\ref{fig:history}, while full details of the historical multi-wavelength activity and data collection are presented in Appendix~\ref{appendixA}.
 At present, Mkn\,590 remains the subject of extensive multi-wavelength monitoring with a broad range of facilities, alongside ongoing theoretical modeling of its spectral and timing properties.
 These coordinated efforts aim to probe the structure and evolution of the inner accretion flow as it enters a new elevated accretion regime.

-Our current work concerns whether Mkn 590 undergoes spectral state transitions analogous to those seen in XRBs.
-All data and reduction procedures are described in two subsections below.
+All data and reduction procedures are described in the following subsections.
 For the purpose of our studies we adopt standard cosmological parameters: Hubble constant $H_{\rm 0}$ = 69.6 km s$^{-1}$ Mpc$^{-1}$, mass density $\Omega_{\rm m}$ =0.3, and density of dark energy $\Omega_{\lambda}$=0.7.
-In estimating the basic observable properties of Mkn\,590, we always use a luminosity distance of $L_{\rm D}=115$\,Mpc \citep{NEDW2006PASP..118.1711W}, and the mass of the central black hole $M_{\rm BH}=4.75\, (\pm 0.74) \times 10^7$\,M$_{\odot}$, which has been estimated based on extensive reverberation mapping campaigns \citep{2004peterson}.
+In estimating the basic observable properties of Mkn\,590, we use a luminosity distance of $L_{\rm D}=115$\,Mpc \citep{NEDW2006PASP..118.1711W}, and the mass of the central black hole $M_{\rm BH}=4.75\, (\pm 0.74) \times 10^7$\,M$_{\odot}$, which has been determined based on extensive reverberation mapping campaigns \citep{2004peterson}.